Research Conflicts of Interest

 The university will provide a centralized repository for financial interest disclosure statements, management plans, and related records.

-The university, through its Office(s) of Academic and Research Affairs and/or Institutional Compliance, will provide regular audits of financial interest disclosure statements to determine individual and institutional compliance with this policy.
+The university, through its Office(s) of the Executive Vice President & Chief Academic Officer and/or Institutional Compliance, will provide regular audits of financial interest disclosure statements to determine individual and institutional compliance with this policy.